Environmental Protection Agency (EPA).

 i.
 Three studies on the developmental and reproductive effects of hydrogen peroxide (and by similarity, peroxyacetic acid) are available.
 The data from these studies indicates that no apparent developmental or reproductive effects were observed from administration of hydrogen peroxide at concentrations up to 1% (1,000 milligrams/kilograms).

 ii.
 Peroxyacetic acid is a highly reactive and short lived molecule because of the inherent instability of the peroxide bond (ie., the O-O bond).
 Agitation or contact with rough surfaces, sunlight, organics, and metals accelerates dissociation.
 The instability of peroxyacetic acid to exist as itself, along with natural detoxifying enzymes found in plant and animal cells (eg., catalase, glutathione peroxidase), makes it very difficult to find any residues of peroxyacetic acid in or on foods (at proposed use levels), by conventional analytical methods.
-The proposed food contact applications utilize very low concentrations of peroxyacetic acid (ppm).
+The proposed food Start Printed Page 75172contact applications utilize very low concentrations of peroxyacetic acid (ppm).
 Food residues are expected to be short-lived and are not expected to accumulate.
 This is because peroxyacetic acid dissociates rapidly into acetic acid, oxygen, and water.
 The Agency has no toxicological concern with acetic acid, oxygen, and water.

 iii.
 A waiver was granted for all the remaining toxicology testing requirements because of the reasons given in items a and b above.